Research credit repair companies for 10 to 15 minutes and you’ll probably come away with a headache.

 Hiring a repair agency largely comes down to:

-- Mitigating the potential headaches involved in dealing with creditors & reporting agencies
+- Alleviating headaches involved in dealing with creditors and reporting agencies.

 However, an essential part of repairing your credit is educating yourself.
 This is the only way to ensure you have the tools to take control of your credit report and score once your credit is fixed.